mooreds/docs-1/references/connectors/zoom-documentation.md

 ## report_telephone

-Retrieve telephone report for a specified period <aside>Toll Report option would be removed.</aside>.
+Retrieve telephone report for a specified period Toll Report option would be removed..

 <details><summary>Parameters</summary>